Mary Robinson: Honorary degrees

 In 1991 and in 2001, Robinson was awarded honorary doctorates by Brown University, University of Cambridge, University of Liverpool and Lisbon Nova University.
 On 22 January 2000, she received an honorary doctorate from the Faculty of Law at Uppsala University, Sweden.
 In 2004, she was awarded an honorary degree by McGill University.

 In 2009, she was awarded an honorary degree of Doctor of Laws from the University of Bath, at the 1100th anniversary celebration of the Diocese of Bath and Wells, where she gave a lecture entitled "Realising rights: the role of religion in human rights in the future".

+On 1 July 2025, she was awarded an honorary degree of Doctor of Laws from the University of Strathclyde.

 U.S. Presidential Medal of Freedom

-In July 2009, she was awarded the Presidential Medal of Freedom, the highest civilian honour awarded by the United States.
-In presenting the award, U.S. President Barack Obama said "As a crusader for women and those without a voice in Ireland, Mary Robinson was the first woman elected President of Ireland, before being appointed U.N.
+In 2009, she was awarded the Presidential Medal of Freedom, the highest civilian honour awarded by the US.
+In presenting the award, President Obama said "As a crusader for women and those without a voice in Ireland, Mary Robinson was the first woman elected President of Ireland, before being appointed U.N.
 High Commissioner for Human Rights. [...]
 Today, as an advocate for the hungry and the hunted, the forgotten and the ignored, Mary Robinson has not only shone a light on human suffering, but illuminated a better future for our world."

-Amnesty International congratulated Robinson on being named as a recipient of the Presidential Medal.
+Amnesty International congratulated Robinson on being named recipient.